Karthi-learner05/Digital-Nurture-4.0-Deep-Skilling-6417315/WEEK_4_SpringREST2/HandsOn_5_GetCountryByCode/Readme.md

 # REST - Get Country by Country Code

-In this project, we created a RESTful Web Service using Spring Boot that returns a specific country based on its country code.
+In this project,I created a RESTful Web Service using Spring Boot that returns a specific country based on its country code.
 The data is loaded from an external Spring XML configuration file (`country.xml`), and the country code matching is performed in a case-insensitive manner.

 ---